Oyami-Srk/YABE/README.md

 I have made a decided that this project will be paused for about 2 year (time when I finish my high school).

-Minor modified will be push and when I'm boring with what I currently do, I will restart it for a minute.
+Minor modified will be push and when I'm bored with what I currently do, I will restart it for a minute.

 Frontend is not the way I will go.
 Full-stack neither.